visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of tweets mentioning men and women](/assets/images/plots/mentions_by_gender.png)

 This suggests that  the discussion of Brexit on Twitter was largely focused on men, which is consistent with [previous research](https://www.prio.org/Publications/Publication/?x=10651) which has discussed how the Brexit debate has been male-dominated.
 As is shown above, this is even more true when we consider just the discussion of MPs - in general, tweets mentioning someone mention women 15.01% of the time, but tweets mentioning an MP mention female MPs only 12.02% of the time.
 This added focus on men when it comes to MPs was largely driven by mentions of Boris Johnson, who was unsurprisingly discussed a lot given that he was Prime Minister.
-But even when we remove mentions of the Boris Johnson,
+But even when we remove mentions of the Boris Johnson, the conversation was still focused on male figures (